Mark0916/Conversion-rate/README.md

 and what's not working well (and fix it).
 The goal of this challenge is to build a model that predicts conversion rate and, based on the model, come up with ideas to improve re]enue.

+text source: A Collection of Take Home Data Science Challenges by Data Science Bootcamps